-- Small writing tablet and pen (for notes and names) - Cell phone and charger - Reading material - Copy of living will, durable power of attorney and contact information for all next of kin you want to include on your medical record
+- Small writing tablet and pen (for notes and names) - · Cell phone and charger - Reading material - Copy of living will, durable power of attorney and contact information for all next of kin you want to include on your medical record

 DO NOT bring anything valuable and please do not wear or bring any jewelry or body piercings.
-Leave money with your significant other or family.
+DO NOT bring medications unless instructed to do so, and leave money with your significant other or family.